peterpengwei/bwa-mem-sw/README.md

 *	`ASE` for simulation using ASE
 *	`Direct` for direct interaction with the FPGA

-No matter using which mode, the hardware end need to be running first as the software will try to detect the presence of hardware upon launching.
+No matter using which mode, the hardware end need to be launched first as the software will try to detect the presence of hardware upon running.

 ### Compile the hardware implementation (for simulation)

-In this step, we need to tell the ASE simulator the location of our RTL so that it can compile them into the simulation.
+In this step, we need to tell the ASE simulator the location of our RTL so that it can compile them into the simulator.

 First, go to the directory of your ASE.